blutorange/js-elbe/README.md

 // => "4,6,7,9"
 ```

-The typesafe streams creates new stream instances for type safety.
-The overhead should be marginal, however.
+The typesafe streams creates a new wrapper instance when
+chaining for type safety.
+The overhead should not be large.

 ```javascript
 const stream = require("elbe").TypesafeStreamFactory.stream;